Aaron98990/ways-of-the-game/misconduct.md

 - denying the opposing team a goal or an obvious goal-scoring opportunity by committing a non-deliberate handball offence outside their own penalty area
 - denying a goal or an obvious goal-scoring opportunity to an opponent whose overall movement is towards the offender’s goal by an offense punishable by a free kick (unless as outlined below)
   - For the three above, see the [tactical impact section](/tactical-impact)
+- biting or spitting at someone
 - serious foul play
-- biting or spitting at someone
 - violent conduct
-  - For the three above, see the [excessive force section](/excessive-force)
+  - For the two above, see the [excessive force section](/excessive-force)

 <!-- tabs:end -->